Properties Pane: Force Plates

 Multiple

-Multiplier applied to the camera system frame rate.
-This is available only for triggered sync and can also be configured from the Devices pane.
-The resulting rate decides the sampling rate of the force plates.
+This sets the multiplier applied to the camera system frame rate.
+This setting is only available when using triggered sync and can also be configured from the Devices pane.
+The resulting rate determines the sampling rate of the force plates.

 Rate

-Resulting data acquisition rate of the force plates.
-For reference clock sync setups, it will match the frequency of the clock signal.
-For triggered sync setups, this will match the multiple of the camera system frame rate.
+The resulting data acquisition rate of the force plates, based on the camera frame rate set in the Devices pane and the multiplier property set above, when using triggered sync.
+For reference clock sync configurations, this will match the frequency of the clock signal.
+For triggered sync setups, this will be the product of the Multiple value (above) and the camera system frame rate.

 Order